objektwerks/scala/README.md

 Scala
 -----
->The purpose of this project is to prototype and test Scala funcdamentals.
+>The purpose of this project is to prototype and test Scala features.